The "Second Coming" Story: Why It's a Myth

 (8) Nowhere in Hebrew scriptures (the "Old Testament") does it say anything about any individual son of man living and dying, being "resurrected," going away, and then coming again as the same person;

 (9) All the gospels that were not included in the official church canon (bible), like the Gnostic gospels, refute the idea of a "second coming" of Jesus in person.

-Most of the original Christians knew that, but Paul created a new theology, and considering the findings of archaeology and modern research and scholarship, it is actually rather amazing that Paul’s theology was accepted and is reflected in the official church canon (bible) and in the Nicene Creed, because it produced many contradictions, one of which is the idea of a “second coming” of Jesus of Nazareth in person.
+Most of the original Christians knew that, but Paul created a new theology and "published" it in 50 CE, which influenced the writers of the four gospels that were written later and were included in the Christian Bible.
+And considering the findings of archaeology and modern research and scholarship, it is actually rather amazing that Paul’s theology was accepted and is reflected in the official church canon (bible) and in the Nicene Creed, because it produced many contradictions, one of which is the idea of a “second coming” of Jesus of Nazareth in person.

 It is also why in the last moments of his life as he was dying on the cross, Jesus cried out: "God, why have you forsaken me?"
 That forlorn cry says volumes, and yet many Christians do not understand it.

 Other facts of that matter have been explained in other articles (see links to the left).
 But this article focuses on the "second coming" myth.

 That is why Jesus spoke of prophecy being fulfilled at the end of the age (Aeon).
 And that’s why he said that he "must go away and be seen no more," and "the Spirit of truth shall come, who shall issue judgment, guide you unto truth, show you things to come, and glorify me."
 (John 16:7-15)

 Furthermore, according to Jesus, the main, authorized messenger for the Spirit of truth would be the "son of man, who shall first be rejected by his generation and suffer many things."
 (Luke 17:22-25)